-Colts fire head coach Frank Reich after third straight loss originally appeared on NBC Sports Bayarea
+Colts fire head coach Frank Reich after ugly loss to Patriots originally appeared on NBC Sports Boston

 Frank Reich’s time as head coach of the Indianapolis Colts has come to a close.